jancarloviray/es6-isomorphic-react-starter/README.md

 * `$ gulp dev`

 Open your browser to `http://localhost:8080`.
-Try to disable JavaScript in your browser, you will still be able to navigate between and see the content.
-In addition, script and style changes will be injected on the fly for automatic hot reloading.
+Now, disable JavaScript in your browser.
+You will still be able to navigate between and see the content!
+This is the power of isomorphic javascript.

+Script and style changes will be injected on the fly for automatic hot reloading.
+Development now becomes 100x more fun ❤

 ### Building the project for production: